ksuhartono97/Class-Notes/COMP4621/ch_3.md

 All the congestion costs imply that there needs to be cooperation to prevent network congestion.
 As too much congestion will decrease performance of network and even personal network.

 ### ATM ABR Congestion control

 Interleave a RM(resource management) cell between a number of data cells.
 There is an ER(explicit rate) field that tells the senders about the max send rate.
 However, these cells cause too much overhead.

 ### TCP congestion control : additive increase multiplicative decrease

 The sender increases the transmission rate until loss occurs (to test the rate capability of the network), the moment it detects the loss, half the sending rate.
 The point is we are probing for network bandwith.
 Sometimes called as the network probing technique.
 As the sender uses the protocol to estimate the network's capacity.

+> This may not be the case in wireless networks, especially in low speed wireless networks.
+Due to the characteristic differences compared to the wired networks.
+Due to the error rate difference between wireless and wired.
+There is a larger loss (bit flips happening) in wireless networks.

+Every roundtrip, the congestion window is only increased by 1 segment size (MSS) as to not be to aggressive.
+But if there are loss or duplicated results, we simply half the size of the window.
+So in this algorithm, the behaviour would look something like tooth behaviour, gradual increase and a rapid drop.
+As it updates the window size all the time.

+### TCP Slow Start

+On initialize, increase rate exponentially until first loss event, start with 1 MSS(maximum segment size) and double it every RTT.

+TCP Tahoe, if you see 3 duplicate ACKs, set congestion window to 1.

+TCP Reno, increase congestion window linearly.

+Switching from slow start to CA (congestion avoidance, using AIMD), we use a `ssthresh` which is set based on knowledge of the network.
+When the slow start MSS is bigger than the threshold, we switch to AIMD.

+### Fairness

+In the case of UDP, we do not want our speed to be throttled by congestion control, so we must transmit at a constant rate, even if there are packet loss, we tolerate the packet loss.